doomguy/xsscan/README.md

 # xsscan
-A simple script to detect unescaped characters in a web application for e.g. Cross Site Scripting (XSS)
+A simple script to detect unescaped characters in a web application for e.g. Cross Site Scripting (XSS) attacks.

 Only GET requests are supported at the moment.